metayeti/YABS.js/README.md

 //? include("path/to/file.js");
 ```

+Note that when using features other than variables, you will have to add a flag that forces YABS.js to preprocess a certain source on every build.

-By default, YABS.js will only run the preprocessor step whenever a variable group is both associated with a script file and invoked via the command line.
-If we want to leverage the preprocessor for includes only, we have to force the use of the preprocessor.
-We can do so by adding a `"preprocess"` entry to our source listing, and setting it to `true`:
+By default, YABS.js will only run the preprocessor step whenever a variable group is both associated with a specific script file and also invoked via the command line.
+This means that if list a `DEBUG` group, we can invoke `node yabs.js` and the preprocessor won't be used, but if we invoke it with `node yabs.js -debug`, then the preprocessor will kick in and the `DEBUG` group will be used.

+If we want to leverage the preprocessor for other features, we have to force the use of the preprocessor.
+We can do so by adding a `"preprocess"` entry to a `"source"` entry, and setting it to `true`:

 ```JS
   "sources": [